 Dr. Frank Calvano

-The Fort Knox Community Schools Information Guide is available.
+Get the Fort Knox Community Schools Information Guide.

 Guide contents include key programs and services, the school year calendar, policies, immunization requirements, and much more.
 Download the FKCS Guide (433 KB PDF) to print and keep.